 Other Costs: The Company shall reimburse the Town for the actual costs incurred by the Town in connection with holding public meetings and forums substantially devoted to discussing the Facility and/or reviewing the Facility and for any and all reasonable consulting costs and fees related to the monitoring and enforcement of the terms of this Agreement, including, but not limited to independent financial auditors and legal fees.

-Police Officer Training: The Company shall reimburse the Town for the actual cost incurred for a local police officer to complete Advanced Roadside Impairment Driving Enforcement training program.
+Police Officer Training: The Company shall reimburse the Town for the actual cost incurred for a local police officer to complete Advanced Roadside Impairment Driving Enforcement training program and for certification and recertification of a Drug Recognition Expert.

 Late Payment Penalty: The Company acknowledges that time is of the essence with respect to their timely payment of all funds required under Section 2 of this Agreement.
 In the event that any such payments are not fully made with ten (10) days of the date they are due; the Town shall provide the Company with written notice of such failure to make a timely payment.
 The Company shall have a ten (10) day period to cure such failure to make timely payment from the date of receipt of such notice.
 If the Company fails to make full payment within such cure period, the Company shall be required to pay the Town a late payment penalty equal to five percent (5%) of such required payments.